pamil/kamilkokot.com/content/blog/tame-behat-with-the-brand-new-symfony-extension/index.md

         tags: ['fob.context_service'] # highlight-line
 ```

-This gets rid of the duplicated context configuration, but introduces more boilerplate and own conventions which are hard
-to get at the first look:
+The duplication is removed, but it has introduced more boilerplate code and own conventions which are hard to get at first:

-- `contexts_services` instead of default `contexts` has not introduced any measurable benefits, it was supposed to prevent
-  conflicts with the basic configuration for ones not using context services in every suite

-- the `__symfony__` prefix when referencing service from Symfony application container prevented autocomplete in IDEs
+- `__symfony__` prefix when referencing service from Symfony application container prevented autocomplete in IDEs
   from working correctly

-- the `fob.context_service` tag was required by the internal infrastructure to be able to use a service as a context, but
+- `fob.context_service` tag was required by the internal infrastructure to be able to use a service as a context, but
   it caused bugs quite often as it was so easy to forget it

+- `contexts_services` instead of default `contexts` has not introduced any measurable benefit, it was supposed to prevent
+  conflicts with the default configuration if one does not use context services in every suite

-The duplication has been reduced, but the whole process of registering contexts manually was far from pleasant.
-The newest
+The whole process of registering contexts manually was far from pleasant.
-version tackles it by incorporating autowiring and autoconfiguration as first-class mechanisms and removes the boilerplate.

 #### FriendsOfBehat/SymfonyExtension v2

+The newest version reduces required boilerplate code by incorporating autowiring and autoconfiguration as first-class
+mechanisms and sticking to the already known conventions.

 ```yaml
 # behat.yml